Thursday, January 30, 2025

 "She's made it clear this is what she wants," muttered Alicia, casting her gaze to the linoleum floor.
 "It's the only way."

-A hushed pause shouldered between the two as Allen took the weight of her disjointed explanation upon his brow.
-The showrunner's eyes narrowed as he seemed to consider her claim before offering his thoughts, "Huh."
-Alicia offered him a comfortable stretch of silence to continue, but he had spoken his piece.
+A hush shouldered its way into the conversation as the weight of her disjointed explanation settled upon Allen's brow.
+His eyes narrowed as he seemed to consider the claim before offering his thoughts, "Huh."
+Alicia endured an uncomfortable stretch of silence, waiting for him to offer any insight, but he had spoken his piece.
 "Alright.
 Well, good luck next week," offered Allen in lieu of advice, encouragement, or help.
-Hardly a bother when Alicia knew someone who could offer all three.

 Alicia collapsed into the driver's seat and leaned back, then she turned the key, cranked the heat, and closed her eyes.

-She just took a minute.
+She took a minute.

-And since no one was looking, she took a few more.
+Since no one was looking, she took a few more.

 "OKAY, AFTER THIS SONG THOUGH, ALRIGHT?"
 Party Girl answered back.

-Eleven minutes and twenty-nine seconds later, the throbbing rhythmic computer noises ended or at least turned into different sounds.
-Alicia could hear the music slightly fade as Party Girl left the dance floor and must have recognized someone as they shared a little hello and a 15-minute conversation about why Janice was a not-nice woman (although not in those words) and how Party Girl's #1 assistant should switch to a dandruff shampoo.
-After that, the career socialite had just one more quick stop to make an inside joke the other person didn't remember.
-One detailed explanation later, and it sounded like Alicia's tag partner made it outside.
-"What's up?
-I'm busy.
-And my phone's got, like, no battery, so make it quick," said Party Girl far too loudly for her new surroundings.
+Eleven minutes and twenty-nine seconds later, the throbbing rhythmic computer noises ended or at least became different sounds.
+Alicia could hear the music slightly fade as Party Girl left the dance floor and must have recognized someone as they shared a little hello and a 15-minute conversation about why Janice was a not-nice woman (not in those words) and how Party Girl's favorite assistant should switch to a dandruff shampoo.
+Finally, it sounded like the career socialite made it outside.

-"Uh-" sputtered the millionaire.
+"Uh," sputtered the millionaire.
 "What are you talking about?
 I'm fine."

 The former cat-sitter had good news and bad news.
 She braced herself.
 "No. Something a lot worse."

-Party Girl stepped on Alicia's last word, "But it just happened to you, right?"
-Alicia didn't appreciate the callous optimism in her tone.
-Party Girl paused for a long-for-her moment of silence, then barked again into the phone, "Janice!
-What about her?
-Did you call Janice?"
-The way Party Girl asked sounded like an attack.
-"No. Shut up.
+"But just to you, right?"
+Alicia didn't appreciate the callous optimism in her tag partner's tone.
+Party Girl paused for a long-for-her moment of silence, then shouted again into the phone, "Janice!
+What about Janice?
+Did you call her?
+No. Shut up.
 I'll call Janice.
 How quickly can you organize a search party?"

-"No!" volleyed Alicia back.
-"And I already said I locked the door!
-Why do you keep asking?
+"No!"
+Alicia volleyed back.
+"I told you I locked the door!"
 She raised her thumb and forefinger to her forehead and tried to massage away the stress of a month-long sleepless nightmare.
 It was a valiant failure.
-Alicia retorted with the obvious question, "Why did you leave him with me?
+She retorted with the obvious question, "Why did you leave your cat with me?
 You knew Black Violet had visited me once already!"

 "I wasn't planning on it," Party Girl answered back matter-of-factly.